JerrymiahPM/Intro-to-Roblox-Hacking/Variables.md

 Nil = None = null = no value, these are all equivalent.
 If you don't know what any of those words mean, then your missing one of the prerequisites.
 Pretty simple, it basically is when nothing is assigned to the variable.
 You can assign a nil variable by doing the following <br/>
 <img src="https://github.com/JerrymiahPM/Roblox-Hacking-Full-Guide/assets/116575775/274cf1d3-3274-4627-a228-05ce4e4a6c9b" width=240 height=171>

+We call this defining a variable.
+It creates a variable with the value of nil.

+### How would we use this in roblox exploiting?

+If you want to later define it and just want to create it in scope.

 ### String datatype